Bob Beckwith

-Bob Beckwith (born September 21, 1933) is a former member of the New York City Fire Department.
-He became well known to the United States' public after he stood next to President George W. Bush as the president gave a speech at the ruins of the World Trade Center after the attacks of September 11, 2001.
+Robert Beckwith (April 16, 1932 – February 4, 2024) was an American firefighter.
+As a member of the New York City Fire Department, he became well known to the American public after he stood next to President George W. Bush as Bush gave a speech at the ruins of the World Trade Center after the attacks of September 11, 2001.

 Photos of Beckwith and the president appeared on the front page of the New York Daily News and the cover of Time magazine.
 This exposure launched him into the national spotlight and led to press attention and interviews.
-Beckwith has met several times with President Bush since then, spoken extensively in public, and acted as a fundraiser for charities.
+Beckwith later met several times with President Bush, spoke extensively in public, and acted as a fundraiser for charities.